Charles Minthorn Murphy

 Charles Minthorn Murphy (October 1870 – February 16, 1950), also known as Mile-a-Minute Murphy, was an American cycling athlete.
-He was the first man ever to ride a bicycle for one mile in less than a minute.
+He was the first person ever to ride a bicycle for one mile in less than a minute.
 He performed this feat in 1899 by drafting behind a Long Island Rail Road (LIRR) passenger car along the LIRR's Central Branch between Farmingdale and Babylon on Long Island.

 Biography

 He was born in October 1870 to Eliza G. and Martin J. Murphy.
 On May 27, 1891, he married Elizabeth E. "Libbie" Puhl in Brooklyn.
 After the death of the latter in 1922, Murphy then married Catherine Kissel.